Hecke operators on topological modular forms: Into the zoo of stable operations

+of schemes over $S$.
 The right square above is Cartesian by construction, the whole rectangle is Cartesian by inspection, so we see the left square is also Cartesian.
-This left square then witnesses the following short exact sequence of finite \'{e}tale groups schemes over $S$:
+This left square then witnesses the short exact sequence

+of finite \'{e}tale groups schemes over $S$.
 From the above short exact sequence, it is clear that $\pi^\ast H_n$ has order $mn$.
-These observations justify the well-definedness of the following map of stacks over $\Spec \Z[\frac{1}{mn}]$:
+These observations justify the well-definedness of the map of stacks

+over $\Spec \Z[\frac{1}{mn}]$.
 We claim this map is an equivalence of stacks, which is easy to check using the following inverse:

 Indeed, all of the homotopies used to show these two functors are inverse to each other are canonical.
 By \Cref{obvioussplitting}, the stack $\M_{m\leq mn}$ decomposes as

 where $A\leq C_m\times C_m$ and $B\leq C_{mn}\times C_{mn}$.
 Elementary group theory (see the proof of \Cref{moregammazeronstructures}, for example) states that for each $A$ (resp.\ $B$) there exists a unique positive integer $d$ (resp.\ $e$) such that $d^2|m$ and $A\simeq C_d\times C_\frac{m}{d}$ (resp.\ $e^2|mn$ and $B\simeq C_e\times C_{\frac{mn}{e}}$).
 Notice that $d|e$ and either $e|nd$ or $m|de$ by part 1 of \Cref{beautyofsubgroupnumbers}, which gives us the desired indexing set for our coproduct. \end{proof}